Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 Average Execution Time = `Sum of Execution Times / Total number of inputs`

-You can find a calculation example with data visualization in a line chart in the [Average Execution Time](#average-execution-time-1) chart.
+You can find a calculation example with data visualization in the [Average Execution Time](#average-execution-time-1) line chart.

 ### Avg Intent Score